Richard Gere

 Richard Gere and his ex-wife Cary Lowell

 Son Homer James Jigme Gere was born into the family in 2000.
-It was a complete surprise for everyone when the couple broke up in 2013 and officially divorced in October 2016.
-The reasons for the separation were hidden behind the mean phrase differences in lifestyle.
+It came as a complete surprise when the couple broke up in 2013 and officially divorced in October 2016.
+The reasons for the separation were concealed behind the vague phrase "differences in lifestyle."

 Richard Gere with his son